 Kristen Wiig gives herself the star-making vehicle she's always deserved as co-writer of this uproarious comedy which shows the girls can slap the schtick as well as the guys.
-Wiig gets the gig of Maid of Honour at her best buddy's wedding... and job of marshalling a bitchy, feisty gang of bridesmaids as her own personal life collapses around her.
-Produced by Judd Apatow, this is the laugh-out-loud must-see of the summer.
+Wiig gets the gig of Maid of Honour at best buddy Maya Rudolph's wedding... and job of marshalling a feisty gang of bridesmaids - including devil-may-care Melissa McCarthy and competitive snoot Rose Byrne - as her own personal life collapses around her.
+Produced by Hollywood mirth machine Judd Apatow, this is a laugh-out-loud must-see.

-Last time I checked, I did not - in fact - possess any lady parts, writes Matt.
+Last time I checked, I did not - in fact - possess any lady parts.

 So you'd think that with Bridesmaids championing an all-female cast and the posters declaring it the best chick flick since time and oestrogen began, it's going to be a hard sell for the lads.